radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **Id**: string (ReadOnly, Identifier)
 * **NetworkInterfaceIds**: string[] (ReadOnly)
 * **PolicyDocument**: [VPCEndpoint_PolicyDocument](#vpcendpointpolicydocument) | string: An endpoint policy, which controls access to the service from the VPC.
 The default endpoint policy allows full access to the service.
 Endpoint policies are supported only for gateway and interface endpoints.
  For CloudFormation templates in YAML, you can provide the policy in JSON or YAML format.
-CFNlong converts YAML policies to JSON format before calling the API to create or modify the VPC endpoint.
+For example, if you have a JSON policy, you can convert it to YAML before including it in the YAML template, and CFNlong converts the policy to JSON format before calling the API actions for privatelink.
+Alternatively, you can include the JSON directly in the YAML, as shown in the following ``Properties`` section:
+ ``Properties: VpcEndpointType: 'Interface' ServiceName: !Sub 'com.amazonaws.${AWS::Region}.logs' PolicyDocument: '{ "Version":"2012-10-17", "Statement": [{ "Effect":"Allow", "Principal":"*", "Action":["logs:Describe*","logs:Get*","logs:List*","logs:FilterLogEvents"], "Resource":"*" }] }'``
 * **PrivateDnsEnabled**: bool: Indicate whether to associate a private hosted zone with the specified VPC.
 The private hosted zone contains a record set for the default public DNS name for the service for the Region (for example, ``kinesis.us-east-1.amazonaws.com``), which resolves to the private IP addresses of the endpoint network interfaces in the VPC.
 This enables you to make requests to the default public DNS name for the service instead of the public DNS names that are automatically generated by the VPC endpoint service.
  To use a private hosted zone, you must set the following VPC attributes to ``true``: ``enableDnsHostnames`` and ``enableDnsSupport``.
  This property is supported only for interface endpoints.